valor-software/valor-style-guides/gitflow/readme.md

 ### Pros and cons

-This ‘git flow’ is our vision on perfect way to develop things.
+This ‘git flow’ is our vision on the perfect way to develop things.
 But there is no ‘ideal’ way of development, you know, so let’s look at strong and weak parts of it.

 #### Pros:
 * Separation of concepts - each branch has clear purpose and flow how to work with it;